cryptojim99/cielago_blog/content/tech_notes/my_terminal_setup.md

 ### Nushell vs PowerShell

-For Windows, I've chosen [Nushell](https://www.nushell.sh/) as it provides a more intuitive experience compared to PowerShell.
-Here are some key differences:
+For Windows, I've chosen [Nushell](https://www.nushell.sh/) as it provides a more intuitive experience compared to PowerShell. mention the object / data pipeline approaches.
+"Powershell done right.
+Then talk about the great completion functions, scripting language with examples and references.
+Then lastly - vs Fish for linux.

+Here are some examples of the more efficient syntax vs powershell :

 **Verbosity Comparison:**